ModdingX/ModListCreator/README.md

 `headless`        | Generates the file without pack name/version `nameFormat`      | Defines the name format
 `manifest`        | Defines manifest file
-`input`           | Defines the input directory for multiple manifests `output`          | Defines the output directory for generated files `workingDir`      | Defines the path where input and output should be
+`input`           | Defines the input directory for multiple manifests/exported zips `output`          | Defines the output directory for generated files `workingDir`      | Defines the path where input and output should be